- What is a pediatric dentist?

 No worries - this is totally normal.
 The baby teeth are often called "milk teeth" because they are extremely white.
 Healthy adult teeth are a very light yellow due to their different internal structure - they have a thicker layer of a substance called dentin underneath the enamel.
 When the first adult teeth emerge right next to baby teeth the contrast can make them appear darker.
 This illusion disappears as the adult smile continues to develop.

 Oh and those little bumps on the cutting edges of their front teeth?
 Those are developmental ridges called mamelons that are present when the incisors first erupt through the gums.
 They wear away quickly with use.
-Again, totes normal.

-Relax.
-No need to call animal control just yet - this is actually a very common occurrence.
 Adult teeth often erupt at angles that fail to resorb the roots of the baby teeth, causing them to linger in the mouth.
 Most of the time the baby tooth will eventually fall out on it's own, but sometimes we may need to help by removing it so the adult tooth can grow into its correct position.

 Roughly half of children grind their teeth at night and the vast majority spontaneously outgrow this habit as more of the adult teeth begin to emerge in the mouth.
 The baby teeth are far more capable of absorbing this type of abuse without causing effects on the health of the jaw joints (TMJ).
 If grinding continues into adolescence, an occlusal guard may be required to protect the adult teeth and joint.
 It is exceedingly rare that the baby teeth require treatment due to extreme wear and loss of tooth structure.